rs/xmux/README.md

 ## Benchmarks

 Thanks to [Julien Schmidt](https://github.com/julienschmidt) excellent [HTTP routing benchmark](https://github.com/julienschmidt/go-http-routing-benchmark), we can see that xhandler's muxer is pretty close to `httprouter` as it is a fork of it.
-The small overhead is due to the `net/context` allocation used to store route parameters.
+The small overhead is due to the `context` allocation used to store route parameters.
 It still outperform other routers, thanks to amazing `httprouter`'s radix tree based matcher.

 ```
 BenchmarkXhandler_APIStatic-8   	50000000	        39.6 ns/op	       0 B/op	       0 allocs/op